MalteNeugebauer/math-digital-mentoring/index.md

 callouts: home_callouts
 ---

 The Digital Mentoring project offers free and open source resources for mathematical learning in the learning management systems (LMS) [Moodle](https://moodle.org/) and [ILIAS](https://www.ilias.de/en/).
-The offered resources add interactive elements and learning analytics to the default LMS mechanisms.
+The offered resources add interactive elements and learning analytics to the default LMS mechanisms based on [STACK](https://stack-assessment.org/).
 The project aims on lightweight implementations, that lecturers can easily adapt to their online courses with on-board tools of the LMS.
 Get an overview with the [demo implementation](https://moodleresearch.hs-bochum.de/?lang=en) or browse this site for specific information.

 # Exercises
 <div class="columns is-tablet">